Blogmas: I ran another marathon

 The first time I ran a marathon I wrote a blog about it, specifically focused on how upon finishing, I felt nothing.
 Well, I felt something, just not what I thought I would feel.
 You can read more about that another time (or now, click here).

-But this time around, I ran a marathon and something changed.
+This time around, I ran a marathon and something changed.
+This time I feel more powerful.

-I feel more powerful.
-And if you’ve ever completed a marathon, or really any challenging athletic feat, you know that’s not usually the first feeling associated with it.
-It’s usually more along the lines of exhaustion, pain and hunger.
+If you have ever completed a marathon, you know that’s not usually the first feeling associated with it.
+It’s usually more along the lines of exhaustion, pain and a 50/50 toss up between hunger or nausea.

-During this block a lot of the runs felt hard.
+During this training block a lot of the runs felt hard.
 From the slowest easy runs to the longest double-digit runs, my body consistently felt tired by mile eight.

 But not during the race.
 For some reason during the race I felt… strong?
 I don’t know why it feels so hard to admit, maybe it seems cocky?
 But I think that’s what it was.
 I felt strong.